GeorgeHarland/insurance-quote-test/README.md

 File structure includes /templates for the page template, /styles for colors/breakpoints/globalstyles, /data for page data (not everything uses this but that's the goal)

+Preppush script in package.json to handle prettier + lint

 ## Future Work

 I spent a few hours on the setup and initial components, but the next steps would be: